LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: A typology of historical questions related to cadastre data

 \subsection{Browsing questions}

 Browsing questions can be categorized into 1) simple aggregation queries and 2) more complex relational queries.
 Simple aggregation queries focus on straightforward retrieval of information, such as calculating the total rent revenue generated by properties of a specific type.
-For example, a researcher might ask, ``\textit{What is the total rent revenue generated from properties of the ‘bottega da casarol’ variety?}``.
+For example, a researcher might ask, ``\textit{What is the total rent revenue generated from properties of the `bottega da casarol' variety?}``.
 This type of query provides quick insights into financial aspects of property types, allowing immediate analysis of income generated from specific categories.

 In contrast, relational queries delve deeper into the dataset to examine the relationships and patterns among various data points, such as identifying how many families own properties across multiple categories.
 An example of such a question could be, ``\textit{How many families own properties of more than one type category?}``.
 These relational queries are essential for revealing trends in property ownership and usage, providing insights into socio-economic dynamics within urban settings.
 Table~\ref{tab:browsing_quest_sql} displays an aggregation as well as a relational question with their related SQL queries.
-In section~\ref{sec:browsing}, we will evaluate the performance of a text2SQL agent on a set of 100 hand-crafted browsing questions about the Catastici 1740 dataset (provided in Appendix Section~\ref{app:browsing_questions}).
+The set of 100 hand-crafted browsing questions about the Catastici 1740 dataset are available in the Additional Methods.